 The signal cycles five times in a 5 ms period, indicating that it has a base frequency equal to 1000 Hz.

-The ECM can efficiently control current in a circuit using a PWM signal and, for a given electrical load, the greater the duty period, (ON time), the greater the average current flowing through the circuit.
+The ECM can efficiently control current in a circuit using a PWM signal and, for a given electrical load, the greater the duty period, the greater the average current flowing through the circuit.

 Refer to vehicle technical data for specific test conditions and results.